Chapter 3 - Documentation and Evidence

 A copy of U.S. Department of Health and Human Services (HHS) consent, if applicable.

-The petitioner may file Form I-360 alone or concurrently with his or her Application to Register Permanent Residence or Adjust Status (Form I-485), if there is an immigrant visa currently available for the SIJ immigrant classification and he or she is otherwise eligible.
+The petitioner may file Form I-360 alone or concurrently with the Application to Register Permanent Residence or Adjust Status (Form I-485), if there is an immigrant visa currently available for the SIJ immigrant classification and the petitioner is otherwise eligible.

 There is nothing in USCIS guidance that should be construed as instructing juvenile courts on how to apply their own state law.
 Juvenile courts should follow their state laws on issues such as when to exercise their authority, evidentiary standards, and due process.

-The language of the order may vary based on individual state child welfare law.
-If a juvenile court order makes the findings based upon a state law similar to abuse, neglect, or abandonment, the petitioner must establish that the nature and elements of the state law are indeed similar to the nature and elements of laws on abuse, neglect, or abandonment.
-Petitioners are encouraged to submit the juvenile court’s findings of how the basis is similar to abuse, neglect, or abandonment and copies of the relevant laws.
+The language of the order may vary based on individual state child welfare law due to variations in terminology and local state practice in making child welfare decisions.
+If a juvenile court makes the determinations based upon a state law similar to abuse, neglect, or abandonment, the petitioner must provide evidence of how the basis is legally similar to abuse, neglect, or abandonment under state law.

+Where the factual basis for the court’s determinations demonstrates that the juvenile court order was sought to protect the child and the record shows the juvenile court actually provided relief from abuse, neglect, abandonment, or a similar basis under state law, DHS generally consents to the grant of SIJ classification.
+If a petitioner does not provide a court order that includes facts that establish a factual basis for all of the required determinations, USCIS may request evidence of the factual basis for the court’s determinations.
 USCIS does not require specific documents to establish the factual basis or the entire record considered by the court.
-However, the burden is on the petitioner to provide the factual basis for the court’s findings.
+However, the burden is on the petitioner to provide the factual basis for the court’s determinations.
 Examples of documents that a petitioner may submit to USCIS that may support the factual basis for the court order include:

 Any supporting documents submitted to the juvenile court, if available;